Food, Jordan, Middle Eastern Food

 1. Za’atar

 Before coming to Jordan, I had never heard of Za’atar.
-I soon discovered the importance of Za’atar to the middle east cuisine, as it became a significant part of my days in Jordan – It’s practically in every meal!
+I soon discovered the importance of Za’atar to Middle Eastern cuisine, and it became a significant part of my days in Jordan – It’s practically in every meal!

-Za’atar is the Arabic word for Wild Thyme, a well-loved herb here in the middle east.
+Za’atar is the Arabic word for Wild Thyme, a well-loved herb here in the Middle East.
 However, what most people would refer to as Za’atar is not just Wild Thyme – instead, it’s a blend of multiple herbs.
-The most basic ingredients of a Za’atar is Wild Thyme itself mixed with Sumac, Sesame, and some salt, but different countries would have its own blend, featuring herbs such as Oregano and Corriander.
-The taste of Za’atar is a little tangy, savory and very flavorful, making it an excellent pair for bread with olive oil.
+The most basic ingredient of a Za’atar is Wild Thyme mixed with Sumac, Sesame, and some salt.
+Different countries have their own blend, featuring other herbs such as Oregano and Corriander.
+The taste of Za’atar is a little tangy, savory, and very flavorful, making it an excellent pair for bread with olive oil.

 Za'atar on Bread